On Sunday, JCG’s will trade once more. There are few interesting developments:

 On the scale of whacky, crazy, insane and just because of that, “possible”, since central bankers and certain economists must clearly be insane…please read in amazement:

 Sometimes you can learn the lessons of history too well.
 Today’s top central bankers formed their ideas about monetary policy from the inflation of the 1970s and the recessions that followed.
 The slump that began in 2008 is different, and calls those ideas into doubt.
+As a result, a consensus that was almost unquestioned five years ago -- that central banks should be shielded from politics and given a simple mandate to keep inflation low -- may be breaking down.
+What might replace it isn’t clear.

 The upheaval caused by the recent recession challenged monetary orthodoxies in at least one very specific way.
 In ordinary circumstances, central banks control demand through short-term interest rates.
 What happens when they lower interest rates and demand is still anemic?